nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Details

-Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `FilterEventCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from the user's input, we can simply add a new `commandType` case for `FilterEventCommand` in `AddressBookParser`.

 Since this feature requires Managera to take in user input and determine if the filter is by: